2019-2024 Yamaha Ténéré 700: It continues to live up to expectation and offer value

 3 out of 5 (3/5)

-Given that it is priced at £8699, which is over £3k cheaper than a KTM 790 Adventure R compromises have been made to achieve this price point.
-While the hardware is high quality, there are no electronic aids on the Ténéré – so no different maps, traction control, quick shifter or auto blipper.
-The dash is basic, one colour and hard to read in dust or direct sunlight.
+Given that the 2024 model (pre 2025 update) was priced at £10,116 (which is just under £4k cheaper than the dirt competent KTM 890 Adventure R), compromises have been made to achieve this price point.
+While the hardware is high quality, there are no electronic aids on the Ténéré – so no different maps, traction control, quick shifter or auto blipper as standard.

-K-tech Yamaha Ténéré 700
+K-Tech Yamaha Ténéré 700

 K-tech Yamaha Ténéré 700 on the road

-Riding this very special Yamaha Ténéré 700 as re-worked by British suspension gurus K-tech is like watching the digital remaster of an old film.
+Riding this very special Yamaha Ténéré 700 as re-worked by British suspension gurus K-Tech is like watching the digital remaster of an old film.
 Indiana Jones still outruns that big rock, cracks his whip and complains about snakes but the experience is brighter, richer and clearer.
-In the same way, the K-tech T7 is still unmistakably a Ténéré - it’s just that bit better.
+In the same way, the K-Tech T7 is still unmistakably a Ténéré – it’s just that bit better.

 Just like with the film, the difference is more pronounced when you go back to the original version, the one you didn’t used to think there was anything wrong with.
 While each upgrade is an improvement in its own right – and can be felt individually – the overall effect is something a little bit more special.
 So, what has changed in order to achieve this?

-The biggest gripe for many Ténéré 700 owners is with the suspension and, as K-tech are a suspension brand, this is where they started.
+The biggest gripe for many Ténéré 700 owners is with the suspension and, as K-Tech are a suspension brand, this is where they started.
 New piston kits have been fitted in the fork and shock to vastly improve damping and they’ve been filled with higher-quality suspension oil.

 The settling effect on the bike is incredible and eliminates the pogoing sensation you get with the stock equipment.
 The parts for this upgrade cost just over £400.

-Next, K-tech turned to another UK firm, Dynojet, to address the fuelling.
+Next, K-Tech turned to another UK firm, Dynojet, to address the fuelling.
 The parallel-twin CP2 engine can surge a little when you initially tap the throttle and also judders under load at low revs (a common situation when you are riding off road).

-These rough edges were taken care of using Dynojet’s Power Vision module to flash the ECU (costing £430).
+These rough edges were taken care of using Dynojet’s Power Vision module to flash the ECU (costing £439).
 The result is a smoother but also more immediate throttle response and power delivery that pulls without hesitation from almost no revs at all.

 If you’ve been keeping up with MCN’s updates on our long-term test Ténéré, you’ll know that I’ve been searching for the perfect rubber for the type of riding I do (mostly on road but occasional muddy green lanes).

 Don’t get me wrong, I love the standard Ténéré, just as I love the old, grainy version of Raiders of the Lost Ark.
-All the K-tech version does is show just how good the bike is capable of being with a few nips and tucks.
+All the K-Tech version does is show just how good the bike is capable of being with a few nips and tucks.
 A great example is that while taking pictures for this feature, our photographer asked me to spin the rear through some mud for an arty shot.

 Try as I might, the combination of improved fuelling, the rear shock sitting where it should in the stroke and the Bridgestone rear tyre meant that however much throttle I gave it the bike just gripped and accelerated through without drama.

-So, why would you spend £970 plus labour over and above the cost of the T7 instead of just buying a KTM 790 Adventure, which is better equipped, in the first place?
+So, why would you spend £970 plus labour over and above the cost of the T7 instead of just buying a KTM 890 Adventure, which is better equipped, in the first place?
 Well, one of the Yamaha’s selling points is that it is basic.

 Specs